 National, merit-based scholarships, fellowships and grants are one reward — a potentially transformative one — of a diverse, rigorous undergraduate education.
 Your professors and advisers will help you design such an education, but you are its architect.
-And while there is no blueprint that guarantees a major fellowship, scholarship or grant, several elements inform a competitive application and final consideration by selection committees.
+And while there is no blueprint to a major fellowship, scholarship or grant, several elements ensure a competitive application and final consideration by selection committees.

 Excellence in coursework